Nepal at the 1984 Summer Olympics: Athletics

 In total, five Nepalese athletes participated in the athletics events – Jodha Gurung in the men's 800 m, Pushpa Raj Ojha in the men's 400 m and Baikuntha Manandhar, Arjun Pandit and Amira Prasad Yadal in the men's marathon.

 Boxing

 In total, four Nepalese athletes participated in the boxing events – Umesh Maskey in the light welterweight category, Dal Bahadur Ranamagar in the Lightweight category, Manoj Bahadur Shrestha in the Welterweight category and Prabin Tuladhar in the flyweight category.

-Wrestling
+Weightlifting

 In total, two Nepalese athletes participated in the weightlifting events – Surendra Hamal in the –67.5 kg category and Jagadish Pradhan in the –56 kg category.